ome/omero-guide-qupath/docs/qupath.rst

 #.
 If on a read-write OMERO server (i.e. not IDR), you can draw and save some ROIs on that image in OMERO.iviewer to be able to open them in QuPath later below, see `OMERO.iviewer guide <https://omero-guides.readthedocs.io/en/latest/iviewer/docs/iviewer_rois.html>`_ for how to do it.

 #.
+Start your locally installed QuPath.
 Create a new QuPath Project by creating a new empty folder on your machine and dropping this new folder into the main QuPath window.
 Answer ``Yes`` when prompted.

 #.
 Create a connection to your OMERO server by clicking ``Extensions > OMERO > Browse server > New server`` and paste into the dialog a valid server url including the ``http`` or ``https`` motives, for example ``https://<server>.com``.
 Details are described in https://qupath.readthedocs.io/en/latest/docs/advanced/omero.html.

 #.
-Once connection to the server is established, in the new dialog, select the correct group in OMERO in top left corner and the correct user.
-Expand Projects and Datasets and necessary, selecting the image with ROIs which you worked on in previous steps.
+Once connection to the server is established, QuPath will pop up a new dialog.
+In this dialog, select the correct group in OMERO in top left corner and the correct user.
+Expand Projects and Datasets as necessary, selecting the image with ROIs which you worked on in previous steps.

 #.
 Double click on the image in the tree.
 In the new window, select the image again in the ``Image paths`` list, check the ``Import Objects`` checkbox and click Import.

 #.
 Click on the imported image in your QuPath project to open it in QuPath.
 Inspect the ROIs imported from OMERO.

 #.
-Still in QuPath, draw a new Annotation using the Wand tool.
+To draw new ROIs or annotations in QuPath, find a region with well-defined cells and nuclei in the image, zoom in.

+#.
+Draw an ``ROI Annotation`` which denotes the region in which the cells will be detected using the ``Wand`` tool |image2|.

+#.
 Select the ``Annotations`` tab, select the class from the list to the right (e.g. ``Stroma``) and click ``Set class`` .
 Click ``Extensions > OMERO > Send annotations to OMERO``.
 A dialog will inform you how many ROIs are to be saved.
 Click ``OK``.

+#.
+Go to OMERO.iviewer, refresh the image and verify that the annotation was saved as an OMERO ROI (polygon).

 #.
 Note that there is some loss of metadata when going through the ``Extensions > OMERO > Send annotations to OMERO`` step